jnunez03/KaggleVisualization/README.md

 ## 2017 QQplot
 ![2017](https://user-images.githubusercontent.com/23710841/37192667-bfb51b74-2334-11e8-9688-0d56601776d3.png)

+None of these plots look like they would go through the origin if they were straight lines.

 ## What I Learned?
 - My intuition was definitely not the best guide.
 Much of the data will surprise you!